No, it’s not. To change the type or the base currency of the account, you have to open a new account with required parameters.

 To calculate this parameter, we recommend you to use Forex calculator.

-The formula for calculating reserve funds in the base currency:
+The formula used for calculating the margin in the base currency of the trading instrument:

-The base currency is a currency, standing first in the quote, for example:
+The base currency of the trading instrument is the first currency in the instrument ticker, for example:

-The price existing at the moment when the order is executed doesn’t have to match the price declared in the order - Buy Limit, Sell Limit, and Take Profit orders are executed at the price specified in the order or the better price (positive slippage) if such prices exist at the moment when the order is executed.
+Buy Limit, Sell Limit, and Take Profit orders are executed at the price specified in the order or the better price, if such price exists on the market whet the order is executed.

-Consequently, short (Sell) positions are opened at the Bid price and closed at the Ask price.
-Long (Buy) positions are opened at the Ask price and closed at the Bid price.
+Short positions (Sell orders) are opened at the Bid (Buyers) price and closed at the Ask (Sellers) price.
+Long positions (Buy orders) are opened at the Ask (Sellers) price and closed at the Bid (Buyers) price.